OKScienceDE/Open_Science_101/PERSONAS.md

 ### Dante (contributor)

-- not strong technical skills
+- no strong technical skills but understanding of the topic

 ### Nick (student)

 Nick is a student of Physics and will soon start his Master in semi-conductor quantum mechanics.

 ## Pathways